rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2i"></a>
-## Verify guarantee of delivery - 2.j Block producers
+## Verify guarantee of delivery-2j Block producers

 We are going to force RabbitMQ to trigger a memory alarm by setting the high water mark to 0.
 This should only impact the producer connections and let consumer connections carry on.